RobertZetterlund/intro-to-ai/assignment3/report.md

 In the figures above we see the original clusters compared to 4 figures with clusters created after removing a random 25% of the points.
 We notice that the shapes of the clusters almost do not change at all.
 There are minor changes but it is still the same clusters.
 This indicates that the clusters are stable.

 We also notice that the colors of the clusters change in different runs.
 This does however not mean that the clusters are unstable since the initial centroids are different each time.
-Suppose that points nearest to “centre 1” are shown in blue, those nearest “centre 2” are shown in green and those nearest “centre 3” are shown in red.
+Suppose that points nearest to “centre 1” are shown in blue, those nearest “centre 2” are shown in green and those nearest “centre 3” is shown in red.
 Which of the clusters we have found happens to be blue might change from one run to the next since the centres start off in different places and end up in different places, “centre 1” from one run might end up near to where “centre 2” ended up in another run.

 So, we always find roughly the same clusters when performing k-means with k=3 on different subsets of the dataset and hence we deem these clusters to be stable.